www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_introduction.md

 X-RateLimit-Remaining: 49
 ```

 API requests are limited to the amount specified in the returned `X-RateLimit-Limit` header (per 10 seconds).
 Exceeding that limit will cause Harvest to return an `HTTP 429` response.
 Check the `X-RateLimit-Limit` and `X-RateLimit-Remaining` headers to see how many more requests you are allowed until throttling kicks in.
+Note that the `HTTP 429` response will exclude the `X-RateLimit-Limit` and `X-RateLimit-Remaining` headers.

 ## Pagination